 “Missionary Conferences of the United Methodist Church in the United States”.

 Even though it’s still summertime and all are enjoying this super weather, the United Methodist Women are definitely talking about the 57th annual Holiday Bazaar.
 This special event will take place on Friday, November 9th from 9:30am to 4:30pm here at the church.
 The theme is “Homespun Christmas”.
 Be sure and put this important date on your calendar!

 We are asking everyone to save cookie tins and shoe boxes that can be used for the Cookie Room.
 These containers go fast when customers are buying dozens of delicious cookies.

-Something New–Cindy Helder says the Kids Korner will offer items for babies and for children up to age 5, like cloth books, bibs, aprons, games, and stuffed animals.
-This will be a popular place for parents, grandparents, and aunts/uncles to find that spe-cial gift for their kids, grandkids, and nieces and nephews.
+Kids Korner will offer items for babies and for children up to age 5, like cloth books, bibs, aprons, games, and stuffed animals.
+This will be a popular place for parents, grandparents, and aunt/uncles to find that special gift for their kids, grandkids, and nieces and nephews.

-All summer shoppers be on the lookout for ideas for tree decorations–snowmen and others–and new possi-bilities for crafts of any kinds.
+All summer shoppers: be on the lookout for tree decoration ideas and new possibilities for crafts of any kind.